 schuler at isi.edu

-Robert Schuler is a systems programmer in ISI’s Medical Information Systems Division, where he develops software and tools for biomedical data management.
+Robert Schuler is a systems programmer in the Medical Information Systems Division (MISD) of the Information Sciences Institute, where he develops software and tools for biomedical data management.
 His research interests include scalable wide-area replication and related services, data placement strategies, and novel scientific data management architectures.
 Schuler has worked in database federation, data modeling, data distribution workflows and secure document management for major corporations.

 Chair, Genomics